 - Material sent to distribution lists must be relevant to the group being mailed and must pertain to University business.
 The distribution lists are not intended to be used for personal or commercial gain, except for '# UniSQ Community Noticeboard' which is available for subscribed Employees to use for buy/sell and community notices.

 - Employees must not replicate the '# University Communications' mailing list by any method to circumvent gaining approval from the official authorised Employees.

 - Each message should contain a meaningful subject line.

 - Emails should use 'rich text' format.
 The complex use of colours, photos and graphics affects file size and load time and should be avoided.

 - Attachments should be avoided.
 As good practice, Employees wishing to share a document or complex graphics should make the material available via a common website and include a summary only and the URL in the email message.
 The sender is responsible for all replies, responses, and complaints.
-Employees are advised to use Faculty and Department SharePoint information sites and shared network drives for the storage and reference of material.
+Employees are advised to use Division and Department SharePoint information sites and OneDrive for the storage and reference of material.

 - Messages should be brief and to the point.

 - University Members are encouraged to create personal distribution lists using their Outlook Contacts address book.